sframe-wg/sframe/draft-ietf-sframe-enc.md

 the other participants.

-In this scheme, it is assumed that receivers have a signal outside of SFrame for which client has sent a given frame, for example the RTP SSRC.
+In this scheme, it is assumed that receivers have a signal outside of SFrame for which client has sent a given frame (e.g., an RTP SSRC).
 SFrame KID values are then used to distinguish generations of the sender's key.
 At the beginning of a call, each sender encrypts with KID=0.
 Thereafter, the sender can ratchet their key forward for forward secrecy: